 Any milk can be frozen for long-term storage – it doesn’t have to be goat milk and it doesn’t need to be fresh from the animal like ours – that just happens to be what we have.
 If the grocery store is running a great deal on milk and that’s where you normally get yours, then stock up and freeze some to save money.
 You can use goat or cow, pasteurized or unpasteurized, fat-free, low-fat, or whole milk.

-When freezing milk for long-term storage, it’s best to freeze it as soon as possible after milking and cooling, or after bringing home from the store.
+When freezing milk for long-term storage, it’s best to freeze it as soon as possible after milking and cooling, or after bringing it home from the store.
 This ensures the best flavor and longest shelf life after thawing.
 If you wait until it’s close to going bad before freezing, then the shelf life after thawing will be very short.
 The fresher the milk is when you freeze it, the higher quality it will be after thawing.

-Warm or Cold?
+Should You Freeze It Warm or Cold?

-If freezing farm fresh milk you should start with milk that’s already been cooled quickly to refrigerator temperature.
+If freezing farm-fresh milk you should start with milk that’s already been cooled quickly to refrigerator temperature.
 Starting with warm milk may result in a cooling rate that’s too slow for the best quality milk and may also greatly increase separation.
 So, cool the milk as rapidly as possible before freezing.

-We found that it’s better to freeze milk in smaller containers, they freeze faster which helps maintain milk quality, and also thaw faster in the refrigerator.
+We found that it’s better to freeze milk in smaller containers, they freeze faster which helps maintain milk quality, and they also thaw faster in the refrigerator.
 We’ve used both quart glass canning jars and rectangular plastic freezer containers and found both work well.
-Just remember to leave enough head space in the container to allow for expansion (milk expands approximately 10% on freezing) or you may end up with broken containers if using glass.
+Just remember to leave enough headspace in the container to allow for expansion (milk expands approximately 10% on freezing) or you may end up with broken containers if using glass.

 I don’t know why we never considered freezing milk before getting Nigerian Dwarf goats, not only is it a good way to store excess milk but it’s also a good way to take advantage of sales at the store.
 Anyway, we’re now happily freezing milk as we go, knowing that we’ll have great tasting milk for the winter months after the girls stop producing.